Vimeo Premium, Business, PRO, and Plus membership gives you complete control over every aspect of the embedded video player.

 - Tiny Mode is activated if the player is smaller than 300px wide or 169px tall.
 In Tiny Mode, the portrait, title, control bar, Vimeo logo, Like / Watch Later / Share buttons, and end screens are hidden.

-Important: If your webpage is using a responsive design, the embedded player may respond to a smaller size on mobile.
+Important: If your webpage is using a responsive design, the embedded player may automatically adhere to a smaller size on mobile.
 Some end screens will not appear if the player is smaller than 300px wide or 169px tall.

 ✦ Third-party players